SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/varnish-opentelemetry.md

 In this step, you'll configure the yaml required for Varnish Collection.
 You'll need to provide the path of the log file configured to capture Varnish logs.

 The files are located in `/var/log/varnish/varnishncsa.log` by default.
-For more details please refer "Prerequisite" section of this page.
+For more details, refer the the [Prerequisites](#prerequisites) section of this page.
 You can add any custom fields which you want to tag along with the data ingested in Sumo.
 Click on the **Download YAML File** button to get the yaml file.

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Varnish-OpenTelemetry/Varnish-YAML.png')} alt="YAML" />